 9-12 credits emphasizing theoretical and creative approaches to poetry and poetics.
 This concentration allows students to combine interests in literary analysis and poetry writing.

-Poetry and poetics students benefit from the presence in the department of the New Writing Series as well as events sponsored by the National Poetry Foundation, and may have the opportunity to contribute editorial assistance to NPF publications.
+Poetry and poetics students benefit from the presence in the department of the New Writing Series as well as events sponsored by the Center for Poetry and Poetics, and may have the opportunity to contribute editorial assistance to the Center’s publications.

 - Three credit hours of ENG 508: Writing Workshop in Poetry & Poetics

-- Three credit hours of literature courses focused on poetry and/or theory
+- Three more credit hours of either ENG 580: Topics in Poetry and Poetics or another course focused on poetry and/or theory

 - Laura Cowan (Modernism)